QuantumOfThought/FinalProjectJeremyMcKowski-2/README.md

 ## Output

-This web-app allows users to view a real-time network monitoring dashboard of their home network.
+This web app allows users to view a real-time network monitoring dashboard of their home network.

-I've included the NVD API to display CVEs for Ubiquiti Systems Routers so a user can see the latest Critical Vulnerabilities that may affect their network security.
+I've included the NVD API to display CVEs for Ubiquiti routers so users can see the latest critical vulnerabilities that may affect their network security.

 ## Authors